mnlipp/osgi-getting-started/AccessingAService.md

 (!(version>=2.0.0)))]
 ```

 Read the message carefully and try to understand it.
 You may encounter similar messages later when the cause is less obvious.
-Note how version constraints are translated to [filter](https://osgi.org/javadoc/r6/core/org/osgi/framework/Filter.html) expressions that can be easily evaluated by the framework.
-It's a quite intuitive prefix notation known from LDAP search filters.
+Note how the `Import-Package` statement with version constraint is translated to a namespace/[filter](https://osgi.org/javadoc/r6/core/org/osgi/framework/Filter.html) pair that can be evaluated easily by the framework.
+The filter uses the quite intuitive prefix notation known from LDAP search filters.
+What you see here is the general form of a requirement.
+Such a requirement can also be used to specify a dependency on a specific Java version or some other so called "capability"[^WhyTranslate].

+[^WhyTranslate]: Once, the `Import-Package` statement was the only kind of dependency.
+Others were added and finally a more general mechanism [was introduced](https://stackoverflow.com/questions/57414686/osgi-whats-the-difference-between-import-package-export-package-and-require-ca/57415720#57415720).

 What the message comes down to is that there is no logging service in the runtime environment.
 Go back to the "Run" tab of the `bnd.bnd` editor.
 Add `org.apache.felix.log` and debug again.